There are a few reasons why we were always getting into the towns late.

 Dr-bar wanted to go shopping.

 We browsed around and found a few things to buy.
 We had some lunch and then decided to go for a ride to a waterfall nearby.
 It was just outside of town.
-It was called Drift Creek Falls and there was a sign for the turnoff.
+It was called Drift stick Falls and there was a sign for the turnoff.
 I led the way and because of the speed on the highway, couldn't make the turn when I saw the sign.
 So, I kept going until I saw a place to turn off and turn around.

 Jut as I was about to turn around, Dr_bar said to me, that he thought we were already on the right road.
 I told him, that, no, the sign for the falls was back on the highway.
-He insisted that he heard the clerk in the hotel telling us to go past the road with the sign and turn on the next road.
+He insisted that he heard the stick in the hotel telling us to go past the road with the sign and turn on the next road.

 It's ok...I actually did roll my eyes at him.
 We "debated" this for a few minutes, until I finally said, OK.
 I should have trusted my instinct.